 VEGAN RAW ROSE PETAL SLICE

-The delicate, floral hint of rose water & dried rose petals brings this vegan treat up to new heights.
-This date ‘caramel’ slice recipe will definately be on the repeat list in our household, even the non-Celiac’s thinks it’s a winner.
+The delicate, floral hint of rose water and dried rose petals brings this vegan treat to new heights.
+This date ‘caramel’ slice recipe will definitely be on the repeat list in our household, even the non-Celiac’s think it’s a winner.

 VEGAN RAW ROSE PETAL SLICE (Dairy Free/GF/Paleo)

-A decedent rose petal infused, date ‘caramel’ slice topped with a rich layer of dark cacao, rose water and coconut then delicately sprinkled with rose petals.
+A decadent rose petal infused, date ‘caramel’ slice topped with a rich layer of dark cacao, rose water and coconut then delicately sprinkled with rose petals.
 Stunning!

 6 dates, pitted